 Chicago is always a favourite stop.
 It's without a doubt one of the countries great cities.
 Tonight we were in a new venue for us, The City Winery.
 We have played The City Winery in NYC a few times over the past few years and its always a relaxed and enjoyable gig, so when we go the invitation to try out their new location we jumped at the opportunity.
 The venue is in the old meat packing district which is just west of the downtown core.
 The area is filled with some beautiful century old brick warehouses that are being refurbished and retro-fitted for modern day uses.
 This is what Chicago and all great cities do best…incorporate their past in to their present, build on their strengths.
 It was a two show night, which is always tough.
 The first show was a little rough, the audience a little pre-occupied with their dinner.
 The second show we relaxed a bit and let the music take us for a bit of a spin.
 Rahm Emmanuel (current mayor of Chicago, ex-chief of staff for Obama, ex-Clinton advisor, etc..) was in the audience for the first show and he came backstage afterwards to stay hello.
 Apparently he and his wife have been fans for a long time and they have seen us at various locations over the years.
 It was a pleasure to meet him, his wife and his friends.
 It never gets old finding out whose listening to your music, musicians generally work in a vacuum and occasionally one gets a glimpse at how music has the ability to cross so many different types of boundaries.
 We started playing Disintegrating tonight…its a tricky little number and needs some time to mature.

 This entry was posted on Monday, October 28th, 2013 at 11:44 am and is filed under Tour Diary.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.

 The concert at the Saugatuk Center was a wonderful evening of remarkable music.
 Thanks for starting out with three songs off Demons.
 I had been listening to this disc every evening for a week, and had been missing Vic quite a bit.
 Thanks for having a little chat after the show Margo, and I will see You all again the next time You are in the area! :)